Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Apparently, many Peace March competitors drop out.

-Yet official history makes the following claims about 18th century armies:
+Yet in addition to claims about Carey, Byng's friend I. D. and Rawnsley/Farqueson's 57-mile walk, official history makes the following claims about 18th century armies:

 From Goddess Nessat.
 Or, it all depends on your point of view: